Common Questions

 If you or anyone is in immediate danger, call 911 and ask for the police or paramedics.

-If you are looking for transitional housing you can find a list of options here.
+If you are looking for transitional housing you can find a list of options and additional programs and supports through the BC Society of Transition Houses.

 Here are a few statistics about gender-based violence: